-First-year Presentations on Memorializing Northampton State Hospital
+First-year Course on Northampton State Hospital

 Community Engagement and Social Change (CESC) Concentration

 about the concentration in "Community Engagement and Social Change."
 This

 concentration will help you link what you are learning in the classroom to the

 needs and interests of communities locally and around the globe, and make a

 difference with your Smith education.
 Please inquire early!

 This January, the Center for Science Outreach and the Center for Molecular Biology will offer two hands-on, experiential learning opportunities for students interested in exploring teaching and supporting local schools.
 These two short-term placement options will provide an excellent introduction to the teaching of science at either the high school or grade school level.

 Develop your own science lesson plan and implement it at a local grade school.

 Develop and teach an established lesson plan and implement it at Northampton High School.